 “Ozone will oxidize my metal pipes.”

 This claim conjures an image of ozonated water running through pipes and when you come in the next morning, they are rusted through.
-This is not the case. pH level has more effect on corrosion rates of metals than most industry accepted dissolved ozone levels.
+This is not the case. pH level has more effect on corrosion rates of metals than most industries accepted dissolved ozone levels.
 While a powerful oxidizer, ozone has minimal effect on corrosion rates.
 Iron pipes that carry ozone gas, while not recommended, will last for months, or years, before any noticeable corrosion is present.
 For ozonated water, iron pipes will oxidize faster than water with just oxygen, but the pipes can last for years before needing replacement.

 Ozone Solutions recommends the use of ozone approved materials.
 Iron pipes are not ideal but they will not degrade within a few days or even weeks as most people would have you believe.
 The same is true for most rubber seals.